openstack-infra/system-config/doc/source/etherpad.rst

 Etherpad (previously known as "etherpad-lite") is installed on etherpad.opencontrail.org to facilitate real-time collaboration on documents.
-It is used extensively during OpenStack Developer Summits.
+It is used extensively during OpenContrail Developer Summits.

 At a Glance